YellowJacketLinux/CPAN-RPM/README.md

-When building XS modules, both `Module::Build` and `Module::Build::Tiny` will create a DynaLoad Bootstrap file that has an identical path as the binary shared object file, and share the same filename except it uses a `.bs` extension instead of a `.so` extension.
+When building XS modules, both `Module::Build` and `Module::Build::Tiny` will create a DynaLoad Bootstrap file that has an identical path as the binary shared object file, and share the same file name except it uses a `.bs` extension instead of a `.so` extension.

 This bootstrap file is typically empty and should not be needed on GNU/Linux